dherrera-code/Weather-Forecast-App/README.md

 (Starting to implement favorites functionality) (local storage getting used)

 // Implement a way to display favorite cities within favorites page!
+// Afterwards, implement modal for the alert() error!
 Notes from Pallavi:
     Two pages:
     Search bar has no dropdown